A linear PDF model for Bayesian inference: Linear PDF models through proper orthogonal decomposition

+Computationally, this finite-dimensional POD is equivalent to performing a singular value decomposition (SVD) of the centred data matrix; this provides a standard and numerically stable implementation (see Sect.~3.4.2 of Ref.~\cite{Holmes_Lumley_Berkooz_Rowley_2012}).
+By construction, any linear and homogeneous constraints satisfied by the ensemble are preserved by the resulting basis (see App.~\ref{app-infinite_dimensional_pod}).

-In summary, principal orthogonal decomposition allows for the reduction of a space of candidate PDFs in terms of an optimal basis, which satisfies all relevant theory constraints.
-In the next section, we will choose the space that we will perform the POD on.
+In summary, POD yields a low-dimensional linear basis that is optimal for approximating a given ensemble of PDFs while respecting all relevant theory constraints.
+In the next section we specify the starting ensemble of size $M$ on which the POD is performed.